 Mr. Evans has been a trustee since 2021.

-Mr. Ives is president of Cheyenne Petroleum Company, an oil and gas exploration company.
-He is also CFO of a private family office and serves as a trustee and board member of various entities.
+Mr. Ives is the retired president of Cheyenne Petroleum Company, an oil and gas exploration company.
+He is also the retired CFO of a private family office, along with his positions as trustee and director of various entities.

-He is a CPA and earned a BBA and Masters of Accountancy from the University of Oklahoma.
+He is a CPA and earned a BBA and Master of Accountancy from the University of Oklahoma.